 Am I liable for injury on my property?

-You may still be found liable to pay compensation even if you have public liability insurance
+You may still be liable to pay compensation if you have public liability insurance

 Household Worker Insurance

-The moral of this article is that, to ensure you are not held liable for significant damages because a domestic worker is injured on your property, it is advisable for home and property owners to hold public liability insurance and a WorkCover Household Worker Insurance to respond to any injury claims by household workers.
+This should help you being held liable for significant damages because a domestic worker is injured on your property, and it is advisable for home and property owners to hold public liability insurance and a WorkCover Household Worker Insurance to respond to any injury claims by household workers.

 What factors are considered when determining whether a domestic worker is an “employee” or an independent contractor?